 - In web push notifications, you can add links, images, and content.
 However, there is a limit to this and the number of characters used.

-Mobile App Push Notifications
+In-App Push Notifications

-Once users download your app, you can directly send notifications to their devices.
+Once users download your app, you can directly send in-app push notifications to their devices.
 These messages include promos, updates, general information, reminders (abandoned cart notifications), welcome messages, etc. Reports with a letter or a specific action you wish users to take will be delivered whenever you send them.
 This does not require the users to be active on their devices and will pop up on their lock screens.

 (Note: IOS users will have to turn on the option to allow notifications from your app after downloading it).